 QLM Professional allows you to implement online software activation.
 Software activation is the process of generating a computer bound license key over the internet.
 In order to implement software activation, you work with 2 types of license keys.
 The first key is called "Activation Key".
 This is the key that you send to your customer when they purchase your software.
 The activation key can be sent to your customer directly from your eCommerce provider (see other section on how to integrate QLM with your eCommerce provider) or manually.
 This key does not enable your software.
 It simply allows the user to activate his license.
 If a user purchases several copies of your software, you can send them one activation key for all purchased licenses or one activation key per license.

 From your application, the user enters the activation key.
-Your application calls the QLM API which sends the activation key along with a with a computer unique identifier to the QLM web service.
-The QLM web service then generates the second type of license key called "Computer Bound" and sends this key back to your application.
-The computer bound key enables your application.
+Your application calls the QLM API which sends the activation key along with a with a computer unique identifier to the QLM License Server.
+The QLM License Server then generates the second type of license key called "Computer Key" and sends this key back to your application.
+The Computer Key enables your application.

 The first step in creating license keys for your products is to define each product.
 Click on the Define Products tab and then click on New.
 Enter the Product Name, the Major and Minor version of the product.
 The Product ID and the GUID fields are automatically generated.You will need these values when you use the API to validate license keys.
 You may also associate up to 32 features with each of your products.

 - As of QLM version 5, the encryption key is no longer required and has been superseeded by the public/private key pair found on the Encryption Keys tab.

 - If you are evaluating QLM and are using the Demo License Server hosted on our web site, you should use the built-in Demo product as you cannot publish your own product to the Demo License Server that's being used by other users who are evaluating QLM.